carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 Repository for analyses performed in "NeMO Analytics: A Compendium of Transcriptomic Data for the Exploration of Neocortical Development" (https://www.nature.com/articles/s41593-026-02204-4).

-10min video summary of our manuscript: https://youtu.be/IE3itucbig4
+Videos summarizing main findings in our manuscript: https://www.youtube.com/playlist?list=PLbeFhDgIkXxcTRt3H4Y5XFwpPQKM_tWQY

 Interactive, public data exploration resources can be found at: https://nemoanalytics.org/landing/neocortex/